OctopusDeploy/docs/CONTRIBUTING.md

 #### Title (required)
 Used for the web page title tag `<head><title>`, and displayed in the page content.

-Please use Title Case for titles.
-If you're not sure about title case, there are a few converters online, for instance: http://titlecaseconverter.com/.
+Please use sentence case for titles.
+Normal capitalization rules apply: Capitalize the first word and any words that would normally be capitalized.

 #### Description (required)